Aaditey-Nair/my-scripts/README.md

 organize-downloads.py
 </br>
 Organize the clutter in you downloads folder by creating subfolders based on file types.
+Only on Windows, Linux and MacOS.
+Only effects files.
+Folders and file extensions which are not supported are ignored.
+Change the ```PATH_TO_FILES``` varibles to point to your Downloads folder.